-This prospectus and any accompanying prospectus supplement contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that are forward-looking and as such are not historical facts.
+This prospectus and any accompanying prospectus supplement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that are forward-looking and as such are not historical facts.
 These forward-looking statements include, without limitation, statements regarding the benefits of the Business Combination, future financial performance, business strategies, expansion plans, future operations, future operating results, estimated revenues, losses, projected costs, prospects, plans and objectives of management.
 These forward-looking statements are based on our management's current expectations, estimates, projections and beliefs, as well as a number of assumptions concerning future events, and are not guarantees of performance.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
 When used in this prospectus and any accompanying prospectus supplement, words such as "outlook," "believes," "expects," "potential," "continues," "may," "will," "should," "would," "could," "seeks," "approximately," "predicts," "intends," "plans," "estimates," "anticipates," "projects" or the negative version of these words or other comparable words or phrases, may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 The following factors among others, could cause actual results and future events to differ materially from those set forth or contemplated in the forward-looking statements:

-- the ability to maintain the listing of SoundHound AI's Class A Common Stock on the Nasdaq Global Market; - execution of our business strategy, including launching new product offerings and expanding information and technology capabilities; - our market opportunity and our ability to acquire new customers and retain existing customers; - the timing and impact of our growth initiatives on our future financial performance; - the ability to recognize the anticipated benefits of the Business Combination (as defined in "Prospectus Summary" below), which may be affected by, among other things, competition and the ability of SoundHound AI to manage its growth; - the ability of SoundHound AI to protect intellectual property and trade secrets; - the ability to obtain additional capital, including equity or debt financing; - changes in applicable laws or regulations and extensive and evolving government regulations that impact the Company's operations and business; - the ability to attract or maintain a qualified workforce; - level of product service failures that could lead SoundHound AI customers to use competitors' services; - investigations, claims, disputes, enforcement actions, litigation and/or other regulatory or legal proceedings; - the effects of the COVID-19 pandemic or any similar public health developments on SoundHound AI's business; - risks relating to uncertainty of our estimates of market opportunity and forecasts of market growth; - litigation, regulatory matters, complaints, adverse publicity and/or misconduct by employees, vendors and/or service providers; - the possibility that SoundHound AI may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties described under the section titled "Risk Factors" in this prospectus.
+- the ability to maintain the listing of SoundHound AI Class A Common Stock on Nasdaq; - the ability to recognize the anticipated benefits of the Business Combination, which may be affected by, among other things, competition and the ability of SoundHound AI to manage its growth; - the ability of SoundHound AI to protect intellectual property and trade secrets; - changes in applicable laws or regulations and extensive and evolving government regulations that impact the Company's operations and business; - the ability to attract or maintain a qualified workforce; - level of product service failures that could lead SoundHound AI customers to use competitors' services; - investigations, claims, disputes, enforcement actions, litigation and/or other regulatory or legal proceedings; - the effects of the COVID-19 pandemic or any similar public health developments on SoundHound AI's business; - the possibility that SoundHound AI may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties described under the section titled "Risk Factors" of this prospectus.